Farzy/self-config/README.md

 ssh -L 46419:localhost:46419 -T root@kind.farzad.tech
 ```

+And access the cluster with its context name which is `kind-<CLUSTER-NAME>`.

+**Limitations**:

-The Kube API server cannot be directly exposed on the Internet because the domain name is not part of the X509
+- The Kube API server cannot be directly exposed on the Internet because the domain name is not part of the X509
   certificate and `kubectl` will refuse the connection.

-**Limitation**:

-My goal is to be able to shut down the server in order to save money.
+- My goal is to be able to shut down the server in order to save money.
 But KinD in HA mode (multiple control planes) does
 not support restarts !
 This is because Docker changes the nodes' IPs, and the control plane components cannot find
 each other anymore.

-Thee
+You must therefore avoid creating HA clusters, unless you are sure to keep the server up and running.

 ## References